rackerlabs/support-how-to/content/cloud-orchestration/build-cloud-orchestration-templates.md

 The `instance_uuid` property dynamically receives information about a resource, since the UUID of the server you created will not be readily accessible until the server is created.
 You can use this to send the attachment request.

-### Attaching multiple cloud block storage volumes
+### Attaching multiple Cloud Block Storage volumes

 Use the following to create several Cloud Block Storage volumes, then attach them to one server using a resource group.
 You do not need to have a resource for each CBS volume.